frejur/stroustrup-ppp-drills/chapter_07/ch07_review.md

 It does so by looping through the member variable __var_table__, a vector of strings, and returning __true__ when a match is found, or __false__ if the end was reached an no match was found.

 ### The input representation for let is more than one character.
 How is it accepted as a single token in the modified code?
-When a letter is fed into the Token_stream, all letters (including the one just consdumed) until the next whitespace are consumed as a string.
+When a letter is fed into the Token_stream, all letters (including the one just consumed) until the next whitespace are consumed as a string.
 If that string is equal to __declkey__=='let', they are 'tokenized' and stored as a Token of type __let__.

 ### What are the rules for variable names in the calculator program?